 There are two primary types: horses and ponies.
 Horses are 14.2 hands (56.8 inches) or taller, and ponies are under 14.2 hands.

 Breaking it down further, there are draft horses and ponies, driving types, stock horses used for working livestock, gaited horses, hunters, light horses for riding and racing, horses bred specifically for meat, and horses bred as companions.
 Many horse breeds fall under one (or more) of these basic types.

-Most breeds were developed during the time when horses were the major mode of transportation and power.
-For pulling heavy loads we have the ponderous but strong Clydesdale, Belgian or Percheron.
-For the entertainment of horse racing, we have the American American Standardbred and the Thoroughbred.
-Cleveland Bays, Hackney Horses were developed to pull carriages and buggies.
+Most breeds developed during the time when horses were the major mode of transportation and power.
+For pulling heavy loads, we have the ponderous but strong Clydesdale, Belgian, or Percheron.
+And for horse racing, we have the American standardbred and the thoroughbred.